Client-Ready Proposals & Handoffs: A Freelancer Toolkit for API Docs Projects

 - Automate smoke tests for Quickstart flows to prevent regressions.

-With these templates and processes you can deliver client-ready documentation that reduces developer friction and keeps maintenance costs predictable.
+With these templates and processes, you can deliver client-ready documentation that reduces developer friction and keeps maintenance costs predictable.
 Use the proposal and handoff checklist to set expectations and protect your time while ensuring engineers have what they need to review and extend the docs.